| | |

 For me, a true water baby, nothing can beat a fantastic coral reef.
 Luckily, Bali has plenty of them and the shores of Amed are perfect for splashing around.
 The waters are, for the most part, clear, warm and calm, ideal conditions for snorkelling.

-You will be able to find good shallow reefs around Lipah Beach and Jemeluk Beach.
-If it’s sharks you’re on the hunt for head over to Selang Beach where the black tips are common.
+When I was there, I went snorkelling and diving and found some great shallow reefs around Lipah Beach and Jemeluk Beach.
+If you’re on the hunt for sharks, head over to Selang Beach, where the black tips are common.

-You can go during the day too, it’s a nice walk – if you don’t mind dodging boat ropes – around the bay.
+Explore during the day, too, it’s a nice walk.
+Keep an eye out for boat ropes around the bay.
 There are plenty of restaurants and cafes to stop by with music and entertainment.

 Can You Swim In Amed Beach?

-The diving opportunities this side of Bali and phenomenal and I would go as far as saying some of the best in the world!
-There is nothing quite as relaxing as spending an hour under the water surrounded by majestic sea life.
+The diving opportunities on this side of Bali are phenomenal, and I would go as far as to say some of the best in the world!
+For me, there is nothing quite like spending an hour under the water surrounded by sea life.

-There are a few incredible dive sites around Amed including shipwrecks and coral walls which stretch deep into the abyss.
-You will find plenty of certified dive centres in Amed that can help arrange a dive.
+There are a few incredible dive sites around Amed, including shipwrecks and coral walls that stretch deep into the abyss.
+There are plenty of certified dive centres in Amed that can help arrange dives.

 That being said, I would recommend a company called Dive Concepts.
-We used them when we visited Amed and also in Nusa Lembongan – Bali, where Jack did his PADI O/W Course.
+I used them when we visited Amed and also in Nusa Lembongan.

 4. Try Free-Diving

-One thing which is taking Bali by storm is free diving.
+One thing that is taking Bali by storm is free diving.
 It’s a sport best described as diving without standard scuba equipment and only holding your breath.
-It’s crazy the depths these athletes reach, think 80 metres or more in a single breath, and Amed is fast becoming a hub for the extreme sport!
+It’s crazy the depths these athletes reach—think 80 metres or more in a single breath—and Amed is fast becoming a hub for the extreme sport!

 You don’t need to be a pro or even have previous experience to enjoy free diving.
-There are instructors that can teach absolute beginners the techniques and tricks used to become an accomplished free diver.
+Instructors can teach absolute beginners the techniques and tricks of becoming an accomplished free diver.

-If you can get up early enough (5:30 am) there’s an opportunity to head out with a local fisherman on his traditional Jukung (fishing boat) and do a spot of fishing.
-This isn’t a tour-operated excursion so you will have to do some asking around but you’ll find the locals are always happy to help.
+If you can get up early enough (5:30 am), there’s an opportunity to head out with a local fisherman on his traditional Jukung (fishing boat) and do a spot of fishing in Amed.
+This isn’t a tour-operated excursion, so you will have to do some asking around, but you’ll find the locals are always happy to help.

-Pre-arrange this the day before you want to head out and get everything arranged and agreed upon prior to leaving.
-The price will depend on your negotiating skills but aim for something in the region of 250,000 IDR to 300,000 IDR ($20.00/£16.00) for two people.
+Pre-arrange this the day before heading out and get everything arranged and agreed upon before leaving.
+The price will depend on your negotiating skills, but aim for something between 250,000 IDR and 300,000 IDR ($20.00/£16.00) for two people.

 6. Yoga At Blue Earth Village

-Luckily for you, the Blue Earth Village has one of the best shalas in Bali with breathtaking views over Jemeluk bay and Mt.
-Agung.
-They also provide rooms to stay, meditation spaces and a restaurant, they are also one of the first freediving communities in Bali!
+Luckily, Blue Earth Village has one of the best shalas in Bali.
+It has breathtaking views over Jemeluk Bay and Mount Agung.
+The resort offers rooms to stay, meditation spaces, and a restaurant.
+It is also one of the first freediving communities in Bali!

 7. Kayaking With Amed Canoe

-With tranquil waters, Bali’s Amed is the perfect place to enjoy a spot of kayaking or paddle boarding.
-Although we didn’t get the chance to go we did see a few people out on the water during the day and at night!
+With its tranquil waters, Bali’s Amed is the perfect place to enjoy kayaking or paddle boarding.
+Although I didn’t get the chance to go, I saw a few people out on the water during the day and at night.

-It seems that kayaking in the afternoon just in time to witness the sunset over Mt.
-Agung was popular.
-You can do this too if you head out around 5:30 pm.
-I would make sure to put bug spray on though, as this is when the mozzies come out too.
+It seems that kayaking in the afternoon just in time to witness the sunset over Mount Agung was popular.
+You can do this, too, if you head out around 5:30 pm.
+I would make sure to put bug spray on, though, as this is when the mozzies come out.

-Amed is at its heart a fishing village.
-You will see the small but colourful fishing boats lining Amed beach going and coming with the tides as they bring in fresh daily catches.
-These catches get sold to the local warungs and there is never any shortage of fresh local seafood.
+Amed is a fishing village at its heart.
+Small but colourful fishing boats line Amed Beach, moving with the tides as they bring in fresh daily catches.
+These catches are sold to the local warungs, and there is never any shortage of fresh local seafood.

 One of the best things you can do in Amed is sit down at a local warung with beach views and order the catch of the day.
-What I will say, is that the Balinese have an obsession with chilli and their Sambal is not to be messed with!
-Be sure to ask them to keep the marinade mild.
+What I will say is that the Balinese have an obsession with chilli, and their Sambal is not to be messed with!
+Be sure to ask them to keep the marinade mild if you can’t handle the heat.

-We had some delicious food in Bali’s Amed, including fresh fish wrapped in a banana leaf a grilled.
+I had some delicious food in Amed, including fresh fish wrapped in a banana leaf and grilled.

 9. Salt Farm Centre In Amed

-Unknown to many who visit Amed is the fact that they have their own salt farms!
-These farms are maintained by a handful of local families who aim to preserve the traditional methods of salt cultivating in Amed.
+This is a little hidden gem in Amed.
+Many visitors are unaware of the salt farms, which are maintained by a handful of local families who aim to preserve the traditional methods of salt cultivation in Amed.

-For hundreds of years, salt has been farmed in Amed, unfortunately, higher wages in the tourism industry threaten the practice.
-You can help by visiting the salt farms, taking a tour and buying the salt from The Salt Farm Centre.
-It’s a fun and educational activity in Amed for the whole family.
+For hundreds of years, salt has been farmed in Amed.
+Unfortunately, higher wages in the tourism industry threaten the practice.
+You can help by visiting the salt farms, taking a tour, and buying salt from The Salt Farm Centre.
+It’s a fun and educational activity for the whole family in Amed.

 10. Bike Tour